 Posted by Wendy | Posted in Uncategorized | Posted on 12-05-2009

 About two years ago we decided to upgrade our 1973 wood windows to save on energy and open more windows (we were missing a lot of screens).
 We had Home Depot and Morris Windows & Siding come for a sales call.
 Both had a fancy light that they aimed at the window to demonstrate the energy savings.
 Both had pretty pictures.
 Home Depot cost half of what Morris Windows did, but large companies aren’t always terrific to work with (hello automated telephone system).
+I remembered that I used to write my informative speech about Morris Windows.
+I immediately found my notes.
 Morris Windows was local and had been in the business for 20+ years.
 The customer service (i.e. the fact that I could talk to the person who was installing my windows about any issues I had) was what sold me and why we went with Morris Windows.

 Turns out, they weren’t so great.
 First, Dave & I had to stay home (thank goodness for working from home and SDO’s) for three days.
 One day was for the workmen to come by and measure (since they didn’t trust the measurements the sales guy took when he was at our house), the second day was for installation of the windows, and the third day was for them to replace a non-functioning window and to clean up the mess they made.
 What do I mean by mess?
 They totally scraped the molding around the window and messed up our paint job on the walls underneath.
 Plus they did a crappy caulking job on the holes they put in the window molding (buncha jerks!).